datasnakes/awesome-reproducible-R/README.md

 ## Labels

 This awesome list contains sections that qualify a list item based on it's __primary feature__.
 However, some items might have multiple features or uncommon features.
 In order to account for this, we have provided a system of acronyms that will be used to label each item.
-Additionally, many of the acronyms describe the items as proprietary or native based on how closely they rely on existing R based technologies.
+Additionally, all of the primary feature acronyms describe the items as __proprietary__ or __native__ based on how closely they rely on existing R based technologies.
 In the next section we list these qualifying acronyms, and give details on what they are meant to convey.

+### Primary Features

+* __Comprehensive Tools__ (_NCT/PCT_) - A suite of tools that accomplishes multiple tasks simultaneously.
+* __Project Management__ (_NPM/PPM_) - Helps plan, organize, manage, and develope R projects.
+* __Repository Management__ (_NRM/PRM_) - Creates or updates local or remote package repositories.
+* __Package Management__ (_NPM/PPM_) - Automates the process of installing, upgrading, configuring, or removing R packages from the library path (_.libPath_).
+* __R Installation__ (_NRI/PRI_) - Installs the R programming language or manage multiple version of the R programming language.
+* __Repository__ (_NR/PR_) - Public storage locations for retrieving and installing R packages.

 ## Contents